reard96/r-programming/quiz-wk1.md

 - character

 ###### 6. If I have two vectors `x <- c(1,3, 5)` and `y <- c(3, 2, 10)`, what is produced by the expression `cbind(x, y)`?
-- a matrix with 2 columns and 3 rows
+- a 2 by 3 matrix

 ###### 7. A key property of vectors in R is that
 - elements of a vector all must be of the same class